twwilliams/LogsAnalysis/README.md

 ## Installation

+Clone this repository and then copy the file `reports.py` to the Vagrant image or to a folder that is shared with the Vagrant image.

 This tool requires Python 3.5 or later for the code and the Vagrant image provided by Udacity as part of the "The Backend: Databases & Applications" section in the curriculum that has PostgreSQL installed and configured